Wallace Fard Muhammad: Leader of the Allah Temple of Islam

 Beynon's interviewees told him that reports of Fard's message spread throughout the black community.
 Attendance at the house meetings grew until the listeners were divided into groups and taught in shifts.
 Finally, the community contributed money and rented a hall to serve as a temple where meetings were conducted.
 The Quran was soon introduced as the most authoritative of all texts for the study of the faith.
 Fard prepared texts that served as authoritative manuals of the faith and were memorized verbatim by his followers.

-According to Beynon, Fard's followers grew to approximately eight thousand, and "[w]ithin three years the prophet not only began the movement but organized it so well that he himself was able to recede into the background, appearing almost never to his followers during the final months of his residence in Detroit."
+According to Beynon, Fard's followers grew to approximately 8,000, and "[w]ithin three years the prophet not only began the movement but organized it so well that he himself was able to recede into the background, appearing almost never to his followers during the final months of his residence in Detroit."

-During this time, Clara Poole, later renamed Clara Muhammad, was introduced to W.D.
-Fard and his teachings through her in-laws.
+During this time, Clara Poole, later renamed Clara Muhammad, was introduced to Fard and his teachings through her in-laws.
 His teachings gave Poole hope and presented her life with new possibilities and new memories.
 After one of Fard's services, during which he asked if someone knew Elijah Poole, Clara, introduced him and his teachings to her husband, Elijah Poole, who later became Elijah Muhammad.
-His guidance and teachings eventually changed and reformed Elijah Poole into a responsible and ideal husband, who would later become the face and leader of the Nation Of Islam.
+His guidance and teachings eventually changed and reformed Elijah Poole into a responsible and ideal husband, who would later become the face and leader of the Nation of Islam.